 National Environmental Policy Act

 This rule does not constitute a major Federal action significantly affecting the quality of the human environment.
 The NPS prepared the EA and determined that a detailed statement under the National Environmental Policy Act of 1969 (NEPA) is not required because the NPS reached the FONSI.
 The EA and FONSI are available online at http://parkplanning.nps.gov/akro.

 This rule is not a significant energy action under the definition in Executive Order 13211.
 A Statement of Energy Effects in not required.

 Start List of Subjects

 - Reporting and recordkeeping requirements

-In consideration of the foregoing, the National Park Service proposes to amend 36 CFR part 13 as set forth below:
+In consideration of the foregoing, the National Park Service amends 36 CFR part 13 as set forth below:

 PART 13—NATIONAL PARK SYSTEM UNITS IN ALASKA